arshad-yaseen/monacopilot/README.md

 This configuration will provide completions relevant to React, Next.js, and Tailwind CSS.

-## FAQ

-### Is AI Auto Completion Free?

-You use your own Groq or OpenAI API key for AI auto-completion.
-The cost of completions is very affordable, and we implement various methods to minimize these costs as much as possible.
-Costs vary depending on the model you use; see this [cost overview](#cost-overview) for an idea of the cost.

 ## Contributing

 For guidelines on contributing, Please read the [contributing guide](https://github.com/arshad-yaseen/monacopilot/blob/main/CONTRIBUTING.md).